Day 1: Galapagos Islands

 Day 13: Galapagos Islands

-Early in the morning you will visit you will disembark on Rabida Island, a red sand beach, due to the high iron content in the volcanic shores.
+Early in the morning, you will visit you will disembark on Rabida Island, a red sand beach, due to the high iron content in the volcanic shores.
 You can visit a salt water lagoon here, where you may spot flamingos.
 You can also snorkel from the shore while spotting sea lions and rays.
-After lunch you will take a zodiac excursion to Black Turtle Cove, through a series of peaceful cobes and inlets surrounded by mangroves, whose large roots rise out of the water, and where you can spot various species like white-tipped reef sharks, and golden cow nosed rays.
+After lunch, your schedule depends on your yacht.
+Guests on the Origin will take a zodiac excursion to Black Turtle Cove, through a series of peaceful coves and inlets surrounded by mangroves, whose large roots rise out of the water, and where you can spot various species like white tipped reef sharks, and golden cow nosed rays.
+Guests on the Theory will visit Egas Port on Santiago Island, where you’ll stroll along the shoreline looking for octopus, starfish and other sea life caught in the tide pools.
+Watch for great blue herons, lava herons, American Oystercatchers, and yellow-crowned night herons.
+At low tide, catch a glimpse of marine iguanas as they feed on exposed green algae.
+During mating season, green and red algae give the usually black marine iguanas beautiful coloration.
+The walk ends at the grottos, deep pools of clear water where you’ll encounter fur sea lions once on the verge of extinction.
+Before returning to the yacht, take the opportunity to snorkel from the beach.
+As the yacht sails after lunch, take a seat on deck to view the dramatic landscape and dolphins often spotted here.
 After these activities, return to the vessel for dinner and a special presentation by your guides.

 Day 14: Origin & Theory